Bug report #3714

 We need a better QApplication argument detection (and management)...

-#6 Updated by Sebastian Dietrich almost 5 years ago
+#6 Updated by Sebastian Dietrich about 5 years ago

 - instantiate a dummy QCoreApplication object